 Other 5.3 %

-And, like so many other of my posts that I have written while journeying through stories and searching for historical records that give me new and improved evidence about the life and times of our family’s ancestors, I must end today’s post here–with many questions still unanswered…until next time.
+And, like so many other of my posts that I have written while journeying through stories and searching for historical records these data provide me with new and improved evidence about the life and times of my family’s ancestors, I must end today’s post here–with many questions still unanswered…until next time.